How to Remove a Google Link Penalty

 Once we have completed contacting the worst links, we will implement a backlink enhancement strategy.
 We work on solidifying your best links, starting with your site’s power trust as a baseline.
 Auth links are those connected to sites within your industry or a similar field—links that Google will see as relevant to users’ interests.

 We’re continually working to improve your site—even while waiting for the offenders to respond.
-We will keep strong links that have a comparable power trust to your website—ones with less are either removed or ignored (as long as they aren’t doing any harm).
+We will keep strong links with a comparable power trust to your website—ones with less are either removed or ignored (as long as they don’t harm).
 This allows us to reinforce your most authoritative links while working towards eliminating malicious links or dead weight.

 Step 6: Disavow Toxic Links

 For the final phase of our Google penalty recovery service, we perform a follow-up on the removal requests sent in Step 4.
-If we still receive no response after three removal requests, we will disavow the link.
+We will disavow the link if we still receive no response after three removal requests.
 This gives plenty of time for the offenders to remove the link of their own volition.

 Through this process of elimination, we can determine which links we can safely disavow.
 The result is a high-functioning backlink profile that contains only relevant, healthy links.